RShankar/Intro-to-Microprocessors/Trouble Shooting/MacWorkAround.md

 Once you have a .HEX file that you want to program to the board load up VMware (photos are taken from a PC) and log in to the all engineering student’s desktop.

+__-If you do not have VMware on your computer please follow the steps here https://tsg.eng.fau.edu/software/vmware-remote-desktop-access/__

 Next activate the USB for VMware
 ![alt text](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/Trouble%20Shooting/M1a.png)